ansys/pymechanical/doc/source/user_guide/launcher.rst

     mechanical = launch_mechanical(additional_switches=add_switch)

-API Reference
+API reference
 ~~~~~~~~~~~~~
-For more details for controlling how Mechanical launches locally, see the
+For more information on controlling how Mechanical launches locally, see the description
-function description of :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>`.
+of the :func:`launch_mechanical() <ansys.mechanical.core.launch_mechanical>` method.